magarenzo/Resume-Template/README.md

 # resume-template
-Template for a simple resume written in HTML
+Template for a simple resume written in HTML and styled with CSS

 ---